leenattress/gam/README.md

 # Untitled Game Engine

-An extremely simple game engine for the browser with an emphasis on retro games and simplicity.
+An extremely simple game engine for the browser with an emphasis on retro games and prototyping.

 ## Features